Mobile technology should not be about cramming the office into your pocket but a way to enjoy your everyday life.

 On the go, I use Bluetooth headphones but now I'm looking for home use I prefer wired headphones.
 The CAL2 has a 4 pole (CTIA TRRS) 3.5mm plug with an in-line microphone and slide volume control on the cable for use with phones.
 The cable is detachable and can be replaced if needed or you want another type of cable.

 In my experience circumaural (full size, over the ear) headphones are the only ones that are comfortable to be used for hours at a time.
-The CAL2 (and A-T) are just barely curcumaural but my ears do fit in the earcups.
-The Denon headphones has notacible bigger earcups.
+The CAL2 (and A-T) are just barely curcumaural and this is one of my main complaints about the headphonse: the earcups are simply too small.
+The Denon headphones has noticeable bigger earcups.

 The earcup padding is soft and the headphones feel light without clamping onto the head too hard so there are no other ergonomic problems.
-In fact, I'd say they are very comfortable to wear, more comfortable than the A-T or Denon.
-As someone with a beard I appreciate the faux leather as it doesn't get stuck and cause any uncomfortable nipping as some other materials do.
+In fact, I'd say they are quite comfortable to wear, more comfortable than the A-T or Denon thanks to being very light.

 Previously I have gone for open designs because they feel cooler as air can pass trough when using them for long periods.
-The CAL2 is a closed design and they do get a bit worm but that is unavoidable with closed designs.
+The CAL2 is a closed design and they do get warm so that is a drawback.

 Open designs might also give a more natural soundstage but I must admit I enjoy the punchier base you often get with a closed design and Creative advertises these headphones as bringing out the base.
 In some reviews I have read that these headphones boosts highs and lows somewhat while leaving the midrange untouched - a classic although modest equalizer smiley face.
 However, that is not how I perceive the headphones.
 Compared to the Audio-technica, the CAL2 feels more neutral and the A-T feels more like it had a smiley face equalizer setting although the A-T is referred to as a neutral "monitor headphone".
-It might be the bio-cellulose diaphragms that is throwing me off here by having an unusually warm sound and causing me to experience that as more neutral than it actually is.
-Whatever the reason, I think it sounds good.
+This was unexpected.

-When comparing directly against the Audio-technica, the CAL2 do perform very well and although they sound differently they do sound about as good but keep in mind the A-T cost twice as much.
-Compared with the Denon, the CAL2 sound better - the base is quite similar but the highs are clearer with the CAL2.
+When comparing directly against the Audio-technica, the CAL2 do perform well and although they sound differently they do sound almost as good.
+Compared with the Denon I actually prefer the sound of the CAL2 - the base is quite similar but the highs are clearer with the CAL2.
 The Denon are much more expensive but that is mainly because they also have Bluetooth and active noise reduction.

-Considering the price point for the CAL2 today, they make for a very attractive buy.
+Considering the price point for the CAL2 today, it's not a bad choice.

 Since the CAL2 headphones have been around for a few years I also had a chance to find out about typical problems.
-When you sell something in large quantities there are inevitably going to be some defects and problems.
 The headband sometimes breaks near where they are attached to the earcups.
-This is a problem I have seen with headphones from many manufacturers.
 The other, and slightly more common problem, is a connectivity problem related to the detachable cable.
 Since the cable is detachable, this can usually be fixed by simply replacing the cable.
-As I read reviews before buying, the greatest variation in opinions seemed to be regarding build quality.
-Having used them myself now, I think these headphones compare favourably with the competition when it comes to build quality.
-They might feel a bit flimsy but once you put them on you appreciate how light and comfortable they feel.
-They construction is also silent without any squeaking sounds from the plastic joints - something that the A-T suffers from a bit.
+The build quality does not impress and they might feel a bit flimsy but once you put them on you appreciate how light they feel.
+The construction is also silent without any squeaking sounds from the plastic joints - something that the A-T suffers from a bit.